csutrick/Personal-Portfolio/README.md

 My name is Cole Sutrick, I am an aspiring full stack web developer based in Shakopee, Minnesota.
 I am excited to launch my career in web development after dedicating this last year to learning front-end and back-end programming languages and frameworks.
 I am very passionate about crafting intuitive user interfaces and finding innovative solutions to problems.
 I am eager to join a team where I can continue acquiring new skills, learn and make contributions to projects, and meet new people.

+## Education

+I attended the University of Minnesota's Full stack web development course from March to August of 2023.
+Within the class I developed and learned skills to help me not only code, but to problem solve and work within a group on projects.

 ## Technologies

 Here are some of the technologies and tools I work with: